Geography of Middle-earth: Origins

 Tolkien scholars including John Garth have traced many features of Middle-earth to literary sources or real-world places.
 Some places in Middle-earth can be more or less firmly associated with a single place in the real world, while other locations have had two or more real-world origins proposed for them.
+The sources are diverse, spanning classical, medieval, and modern elements.
 Other elements relate to Old English poetry: several of the customs of Rohan in particular can be traced to Beowulf, on which Tolkien was an expert.

 Some Middle-earth placenames were based on the sound of places named in literature; thus, Beleriand was borrowed from the Broceliand of medieval romance.
 Tolkien tried out many invented names in search of the right sound, in Beleriand's case including Golodhinand, Noldórinan ("valley of the Noldor"), Geleriand, Bladorinand, Belaurien, Arsiriand, Lassiriand, and Ossiriand (later used as a name for the easternmost part of Beleriand).
 The Elves have been linked to Celtic mythology.
 The Battle of the Pelennor Fields has parallels with the Battle of the Catalaunian Fields.
 The Misty Mountains derive from the Poetic Edda, where the protagonist in the Skírnismál notes that his quest will involve misty mountains peopled with orcs and giants, while the mountains' character was partly inspired by Tolkien's travels in the Swiss Alps in 1911.
 Mirkwood is based on Myrkviðr, the romantic vision of the dark forests of the North.

 Scholars have likened Gondor to Byzantium (medieval Istanbul), while Tolkien connected it to Venice.
 The Corsairs of Umbar have been linked to the Barbary corsairs of the late Middle Ages.
 Númenor echoes the mythical Atlantis described by Plato.

 About the origins of his storytelling and the place of cartography within it, Tolkien stated in a letter:

 Writing in Mythlore, Jefferson P. Swycaffer suggested that the political and strategic situations of Gondor and Mordor in the Siege of Gondor were "analogous to Constantinople facing the boxshape of Asia Minor"; that "Dol Amroth makes a fine Venice"; that the Rohirrim and their grasslands are comparable to "Hungary of the Magyars, who were weak allies of Byzantine Constantinople"; and that the Corsairs of Umbar resembled the Barbary pirates who served Mehmed the Conqueror.

 The linguist David Salo writes that Gondor recalls "a kind of decaying Byzantium"; its piratical enemy Umbar like the seagoing Carthage; the Southrons (of Harad) "Arab-like"; and the Easterlings "suggesting Sarmatians, Huns and Avars".